 Athletics.
-Enterprise State Junior College encourages athletics as a part of its educational program.
-All intercollegiate sports are under the supervision of the Athletic Director.
+Enterprise-Ozark Community College encourages Athletics as a part of its educational program at the Enterprise Campus.
+All intercollegiate sports are under the supervision of the Athletics Director.

-Intercollegiate contests are played under the rules of the National Junior College Athletic Association and the Alabama Junior College Conference.
-Participant eligibility is determined by these organizations and Enterprise State Junior College.
+Intercollegiate contests are played under the rules of the National Junior College Athletics Association and the Alabama Junior College Conference.
+Participant eligibility is determined by these organizations and Enterprise-Ozark Community College.

-Participation in intercollegiate athletics is one of the privileges afforded as an extracurricular activity to students enrolled in the institutions of The Alabama College System.
+Participation in intercollegiate Athletics is one of the privileges afforded as an extracurricular activity to students enrolled in the institutions of The Alabama College System.
 The State Board of Education wishes to ensure that the health and safety of student athletes are not compromised and that student athletes are discouraged from the use and abuse of illegal drugs.
-Therefore, it is the policy of the State Board of Education that students participating in intercollegiate athletics submit to urinalysis drug testing at regular and random intervals, both announced and unannounced.
-This policy only authorizes drug testing of students who voluntarily choose to participate in athletic practice and/or competition at any of the institutions of The Alabama College System.
-Any student participating in athletic practice and/or competition at any of the institutions of The Alabama College System will be required to submit to such testing.
+Therefore, it is the policy of the State Board of Education that students participating in intercollegiate Athletics submit to urinalysis drug testing at regular and random intervals, both announced and unannounced.
+This policy only authorizes drug testing of students who voluntarily choose to participate in Athletics practice and/or competition at any of the institutions of The Alabama College System.
+Any student participating in Athletics practice and/or competition at any of the institutions of The Alabama College System will be required to submit to such testing.

-The purpose of this policy is to prevent illegal drug usage, to alert student athletes to serious physical, mental and emotional harm caused by drug abuse, and to maintain an athletic environment consistent with the high standards of the colleges and with the overall development and education of their student athletes.
+The purpose of this policy is to prevent illegal drug usage, to alert student athletes to serious physical, mental and emotional harm caused by drug abuse, and to maintain an Athletics environment consistent with the high standards of the colleges and with the overall development and education of their student athletes.

 Student athletes will be provided with educational programs, information and activities to prevent drug abuse, and to promote the personal well-being of the athlete.
 The Chancellor shall issue guidelines to assist in adherence to, implementation of, and enforcement of this policy.

 Intramurals.
-The purpose of the intramural sports program is to provide an opportunity for students to participate in selected individual, dual, and team sports.
+The purpose of the intramural sports program is to provide an opportunity for students at the Enterprise Campus to participate in selected individual, dual, and team sports.
 It is the desire of the College through the intramural program to promote activities which will provide enjoyment and physical recreation during the student's college career, contribute to the student's physical well-being, improve recreational skills for leisure time use in adult life, and aid in the development of sound emotional and social qualities.
 Participation is voluntary and all students are invited to take part.